MicheleTobias/Workshop-Cartography-Journal-Figures/README.md

 * Download the workshop data from the [online repository](https://ucdavis.app.box.com/folder/123942289025) - note that you can download a zip of the folder's contents by clicking on the 3 dots button in the upper right corner.
 You do not need to be a UC Davis affiliate to download this data.

 # Introduction
 When you're flipping through a book or journal article, you probably look at the pictures first.
 Because figures draw our attention, they can be an incredibly important tool for conveying the message of your text.
-Communicating clearly within the restrictions of map figures require a specific set of skills that is a little different from making larger maps.
+Communicating clearly within the restrictions of map figures require a specific set of skills that is a little different from making larger maps for other purposes.

 How are map figures different from other maps you might make?
 * resticted size